If you are on the lookout for an all-around family dog, look no further!

 Because of his sensitive nature, the Newfie doesn’t take harsh responses well.

 Always maintain a gentle and loving approach to your pup’s training.

-Under positive reinforcement, your newfoundland will blossom and grow in his training.
+Under positive reinforcement, your Newfoundland will blossom and grow in your training.

 As with any dog, continuing training throughout his life will only benefit both you and your pup.

-Remember the Newfoundland’s origins as a water, working, and rescue dog.
+Remember the Newfoundland’s origins as water, working, and rescue dog.

 Incorporate these aspects of his nature into different training and games.

 Your Newfie will be excited at the new challenges and feel fulfilled.